caplin/caplin-dev-tools/cli/templates/app-blank/README.md

 ## IE11 Support

-Currently we don't support IE11 but if you need your app to be compatible you have to follow these steps.
+By default the app does not support IE11, to do so you'll need to add a pollyfill as follows.

 Run: